netidx/netidx-book/src/administration.md

 ## Resources and Gotchas

-Most installations need not devote massive resources to the resolver server, however you may want to use at least two instances on different machines or VMs for redundancy.
-Here are a few rules of thumb/gotchas.

 - Expect to use about 500 MiB of ram in the resolver server for every 1 million published values.
-- Both read and write operations should make use of all available logical processors on the machine in most cases.
+- Both read and write operations will make use of all available logical processors on the machine.
 So, in the case you are hitting performance problems, try allocating more cores before taking more drastic segmentation steps.
 - Even when the resolvers are very busy they should remain fair.
 Large batches of reads or writes are broken into smaller reasonably sized batches for each logical processor.
 These batches are then